Fedstellar: A Platform for Decentralized Federated Learning: Results

 \subsection{Physical Scenario}

-Delving into the details of the physical deployment, \figurename~\ref{fig:results_physical} illustrates the outcomes of Fedstellar running on eight devices, each labeled as $d=\text{\{1-8\}}$.
+Delving into the details of the physical deployment, \figurename~\ref{fig:results_physical_fully}, \figurename~\ref{fig:results_physical_star}, and \figurename~\ref{fig:results_physical_ring} illustrate the outcomes of Fedstellar running on fully connected, star, and ring topologies with eight devices, each labeled as $d=\text{\{1-8\}}$.
 These devices, encompassing five Raspberry Pi 4 units (1-5) and three Rock64 units (6-8), operate in an intricately orchestrated network, showcasing the full capability of Fedstellar in real-world scenarios.

-\figurename~\ref{fig:results_physical_f1} shows that within 25 minutes of training, the $F_{1} \ score$ rises consistently to an acceptable 85 \%.
-This denotes an efficient learning process triggered by the decentralization of model parameters.
-Beyond the 25-minute mark, the $F_{1} \ score$ continues to rise gradually, reaching a pinnacle of 91 \% at the 60-minute mark.
+Regarding model performance, results present a compelling narrative of the learning efficiency within the network topologies.
+Within the first 15 minutes of training, the fully connected topology achieves an $F_{1} \ score$ of 80\% (see \figurename~\ref{fig:results_physical_f1_fully}).
+In comparison, the star topology takes slightly longer than 20 minutes (see \figurename~\ref{fig:results_physical_f1_star}), while the ring topology requires up to 30 minutes to reach the same benchmark (see \figurename~\ref{fig:results_physical_f1_ring}).
+Beyond these initial phases, the $F_{1} \ score$ in the fully connected topology continues its upward trajectory, peaking at 91\% by the end of an hour.
+Meanwhile, the star and ring topologies register 86\% and 81\%, respectively.
 Even though the eight devices used for the experiment have different hardware capabilities, they demonstrate similar performance patterns.

-Notwithstanding the asynchronous nature of the DFL process, this uniformity of performance demonstrates the platform adaptability.
-However, this asynchronicity also led to subtle variances, with some devices ending the 60-minute experimentation period with slightly lower $F_{1} \ score$ than others.
+However, the asynchronous operations of Fedstellar introduced variability in the $F_{1} \ score$ among devices during the federation process.
+Devices in sparser topologies (see \figurenames~\ref{fig:results_physical_f1_star} and \ref{fig:results_physical_f1_ring}) experienced more fluctuations in performance due to less frequent parameter exchanges between neighbors.
+In contrast, fully connected topologies lead to a more uniform improvement across devices (see \figurename~\ref{fig:results_physical_f1_fully}).
+This asynchronization also resulted in subtle variances by the 60-minute mark, with some devices displaying slightly lower $F_{1} \ scores$ than others.
+The timeout mechanism in each device, designed to prevent delays from slower devices, contributes to this variability as higher throughput devices could trigger timeouts and perform local aggregations earlier.
+Furthermore, the random initialization of local models introduces an initial layer of variability, although it decreases as the models converge over time.